emmacadavra/code-breaker/README.md

 #### **Bonus Triforce!**

-During the making of this game, I found it harder and harder to resist the urge to include an "easter egg" of sorts (though it can hardly be called as such, due to not being very hidden!), in the form of "Press '3' for the Triforce!"
+During the making of this game, I found it harder and harder to resist the urge to include an "easter egg" of sorts (though it can hardly be described as such, due to not being very hidden!), in the form of "Press '3' for the Triforce!"

 I was pleased to discover that there is no shortage of options when it comes to including the Triforce in Python code, but of all the ones I came across, I thought this one (created by John Cartwright as mentioned in the [Credits](#credits) section) was not only the most visually appealing, but also the most interesting as it involves actual code, rather than being an ASCII graphic.